 Supervisory questions about CECL so far

-“We have had the pleasure of helping our clients prepare for these supervisory visits,” said Garver Moore, managing director of Sageworks Advisory Group.
+“We have had the pleasure of helping our clients prepare for these supervisory visits,” said Garver Moore, managing director of Abrigo Advisory Group.
 “While examiner questions have been preparatory in nature, they have often required the institution to be planning in detail regarding critical assumptions, likely outcomes and problems that may arise.”

 Flynn noted that the CSBS in partnership with the FDIC and Fed has developed tools to help financial institutions plan for the eventual implementation of CECL and to help evaluate CECL preparedness.

-Other training resources and materials are available to help banks and credit unions make the transition in their allowance for loan and lease losses calculations (ALLL), including complimentary webinars and whitepapers, as well as Sageworks’ series of CECL Transition Workshops, where participants receive hands-on training for tackling CECL in a practical way at their own institutions.
+Other training resources and materials are available to help banks and credit unions make the transition in their allowance for loan and lease losses calculations (ALLL), including complimentary webinars and whitepapers, as well as Abrigo’ series of CECL Transition Workshops, where participants receive hands-on training for tackling CECL in a practical way at their own institutions.